lilshebeary/ciri-ryan/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 My portfolio website is built with React.
-I used funtional styled components and react-scroll
+I used functional styled components and react-scroll